-- Regular expression support is provided by the PCRE61 library package, which is open source software, written by Philip Hazel, and copyright by the University of Cambridge, England. - Core Foundation62 is available under the terms of the Apple Public Source License63. - CwlDemangle.swift is Copyright © 2017 Matt Gallagher and is available under the Apache License v2.0 with Runtime Library Exception64. - easy-ecc (currently here) is Copyright © 2013 Kenneth MacKay.
-All rights reserved.
-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: - Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer. - Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+- Regular expression support is provided by the PCRE61 library package, which is open source software, written by Philip Hazel, and copyright by the University of Cambridge, England. - CwlDemangle.swift is Copyright © 2017 Matt Gallagher and is available under the Apache License v2.0 with Runtime Library Exception62. - Thanks to Allan Odgaard for some code snippets that are used in the Software Update installer.